215 new Covid cases; major changes to MIQ

 From January 17, fully vaccinated New Zealanders would be able to travel from Australia without having to go through MIQ, Hipkins said.
 They would need to isolate at home for seven days, he said.

-From February 13, fully vaccinated Kiwis can travel from all other countries.
+From February 13, fully vaccinated Kiwis can travel from all over countries.

 From the end of April, all other fully vaccinated travellers can come into NZ without needing to go into MIQ.